sebkln/basetemplate/README.md

 #### 3. Import the Site settings

-Import the preconfigured **Site settings** in your `config/sites/<my_site>/settings.yaml` (or copy its contents):
+Import the preconfigured **Site settings** in your `config/sites/<my_site>/settings.yaml` (or copy the related contents):

 ```
 imports:
-  - { resource: "EXT:basetemplate/Configuration/Site/Settings/settings.yaml" }
+  - { resource: "EXT:basetemplate/Configuration/Site/Settings/All.yaml" }
 ```

-This file holds some configuration that is read in TypoScript, e.g.:
+This file includes some configuration that is read in TypoScript, e.g.:

-- page UIDs for website navigations
+- page IDs for website navigations
 - page IDs for storage folders (e.g. news)
+- settings for the favicon provider

 Read more about Site settings and their advantages: https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/SiteHandling/SiteSettings.html